emilykmarsh/Disney_Airline_Feature_Recommendation/README.md

 ![Distribution Image](Images/ValueCountsofTargetVariable.png)

 Since the model will be used for identifying feature importance as well as predicting the satisfaction of the customer, **F1 Score** will be used to assess the accuracy of the models developed using the dataset.
 The reason for using an **F1 score** versus any other metrics of accuracy is that eliminating false negatives and false positives will ensure the accuracy of the feature recommendations.
 This model will be designed to be proactive as well as reactive, therefore eliminating false positives and negatives will be the goal.

+To reproduce the findings of this team, a full copy of this notebook can be run by following the link [HERE](https://colab.research.google.com/drive/1h3zjKbLhFwWIenr_yGwgtKcO93ECpgwd?usp=sharing) to the google colab notebook.
+Installations must be run first, and then the runtime restarted.
+Once the restart has been completed, the entire notebook can be run.

 ## Methods